solidusjs/solidus/documentation/getting-started.md

  - **server.js** - this file tells services like Modulus and Nodejitsu how to start the Solidus server.

-Working with an Existing Website
+Working on an Existing Website
 -------------------------------------------------------------------------------------------

 If you're going to be working with a site that's already been created and is (hopefully) on Github, getting the site up and running locally is easy.